Members

 Director: Reto Frei

-Research Coordinator: Aybike Öngel
+Research Committee Delegate: Aybike Öngel

 KGM, Turkey